In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 You can tweak your interior, by adding different clip art, or changing the font and layout in some way.

-Is KDP Oversaturated?
+Is Amazon KDP Oversaturated?

-I’m sure this will increase further in the next year as well.
 But this is what happens when there is an opportunity with a low barrier to entry.

 It’s not the books that are coming in now that are so much the issue in my opinion – as the fact that so many books are now established in the high volume niches, with hundreds or thousands of reviews.